 MHA - University of Pennsylvania, Philadelphia, PA

 Titles and Academic Titles

-Director of Clinical Care, Urology
+Director of Clinical Care, Division of Urology

 Executive Administrator, Department of Surgery

 Associate Chief Health Informatics Officer for Surgery, Periop Services, Lab and Radiology

 Plachter, N. Helping your child overcome bedwetting.
 Health Matters.
 Spring 2007

 His-Yang Wu, Rusnack, S.L., Bellah, R.D., Plachter, N. B., Mcdonald-McGinn, D.M., Zackai, E. H., Canning D.A., (2002) Genitourinary malformations in Chromosome 22Q11.2 Deletion.
 The Journal of Urology, 168(6), 2564-2565

 Schulman, S.L., Von Zuben, C., Plachter, N. B., Kodman-Jones, C., Biofeedback Methodology: Does it Matter How we Teach Children How to Relax the Pelvic Floor During Voiding?
 Journal of Urology.
 166(6): 2423-2426, December 2001